Reading time: 7 minutes Understanding the mind-body connection can truly enhance your well-being.

 He talked with his wife and they decided to get two single duvets.
 They also committed to look at how to best support her with these challenging experiences.
 He stopped taking the ibuprofen as that wasn’t actually alleviating the pain anyway.
 Joe knew he’d struggle to recognise when he was not drinking enough water so he buddied up with a colleague.
 They checked in with each other about how much water they drank each day and helped each other not skip lunch.
 Within a few weeks, both the intensity and the frequency of Joe’s headaches had reduced significantly.
 Finally, he decided to learn more about self talk and how we all have an inner critic and an inner coach.

 As you can see from Joe’s story the issue of headaches and stomach pain was affected by what was happening in all three dimensions, physical, mental and social.
-He was also affected because he was taking medication that he didn’t know enough about, i.e. health literacy and he hadn’t realised how unhelpful his self talk was.
+If we he hadn’t extended our sherlocking beyond the mind-body connection to include social context we may never have realised this.
+He was also affected because he was taking medication that he didn’t know enough about, i.e. health literacy, and he hadn’t realised how unhelpful his self talk was.

 Our invitation to you

-Whatever it is that you’re struggling with, our invitation to you is to get curious and look at this experience in all three dimensions.
+Whatever it is that you’re struggling with, our invitation to you is to get curious and look at this experience in all three dimensions, not just via the lense of your mind-body connection.
 What are you thinking, feeling and doing in terms of this experience?
 What’s happening mentally, physically and what’s the social context?

 Create a map of what comes to mind as contributing or limiting factors in each of the three dimensions.
 As you do that you are strengthening your awareness of what’s going on.
 Looking deeply means that you discover helpful clues.
 These show you where you can take action.
 It also gives you the opportunity to listen mindfully to the various aspects of your experience, for example conflicting thoughts about what choices to make.
 We refer to this as sherlocking.
 Like Sherlock Holmes, you’re searching the clues for what’s going to help you understand what’s going on for you.
 This is the A in the ABC technique (Awareness – Breath & body – Choice).